This article was updated on 07/18/20.

 This is an installation method that is very user friendly and requires no previous experience.
 In addition, the floor will not mind temperature changes and will not react in the same manner as the solid type might.

-Finally, its diverse composition of natural and syntactic material makes the floor more suitable for damp areas such as the kitchen, basement, and bathroom or even as living room flooring if the entire property is located near a source of humidity such as a river or stream.
+Finally, its diverse composition of natural and syntactic material makes the floor more suitable for damp areas such as the kitchen, basement, and bathroom or even as living room flooring if the entire property is located near a source of moisture such as a river or stream.

 Note: This is not the same as laminate floors such as Pergo which contain no top hardwood layer.
 Instead, the top layer is a graphic with a protective coat.
 Laminate is not recommended for wet areas.

-As a homeowner you may well find that both types are suitable and your consideration will be best on budget.
+As a homeowner you may well find that both types are suitable and your flooring consideration will be best on budget.
 Engineered wood flooring are often cheaper, however do take into account the durability of your investment.